unraid/api/plugin/source/dynamix.unraid.net/usr/local/emhttp/plugins/dynamix.unraid.net/README.md

 **Unraid Connect**

-Unraid Connect is designed to extend the value of your investment in Unraid by enabling you to more easily connect, monitor, and access your Unraid server.
-Download and sign-in with your Unraid.net account to unlock the benefits!
+Unraid Connect is your one-stop shop for server management, monitoring, and maintenance.
+Enjoy the convenience and connectivity of the cloud and take your Unraid experience to the next level with Connect.